kmvishnu-teja/NumberGuessing_by_Python/README.md

 1️⃣ Prerequisites

-Make sure you have Python 3 installed on your system.
+Make sure you have Python new version installed on your system.
 You can check if Python is installed by running:

-python --version
+Jupyter Notebook

 If Python is not installed, download and install it from Python's official website.